4 min read

 For baseline ecommerce compliance, many platforms start with a clean white background photo.
 If your workflow needs clean cutouts, use our guide on how to remove background from image.
 For high-impact context and scenes, build on AI product photography.

-Once you understand what is a hero shot, the next step is building a repeatable checklist.
 High-performing hero shots typically share the same fundamentals—no matter the category.

 1) Clear subject hierarchy